Why trying a menstrual disc is worth the learning curve

 When you’re inserting a disc, think down and back (towards your tailbone… or the floor) and not up like a tampon.
 Depending on the height of your cervix, you may need to keep pushing your disc down and back until most of your finger is inside your vagina.

 Some menstruators are lucky enough to get the hang of using our menstrual disc right away, others need time to learn their own anatomy and figure out a way to insert & place in a way that works best for their body.

 And that blood in the toilet when you go to the bathroom?
 It’s perfectly normal.
 That’s your disc emptying with the help of your pelvic floor muscles.
 Woohoo!
 Pro Tip: Do a few kegels or use a finger to push the disc back up after your disc empties.

-If you end up running into leakage issues, you can read all about how to fix them here.
+If you end up running into leakage issues, you can read all about why they’re happening and how to fix them here.

 Practice makes perfect